galminyana/LKM/011-CharDevice/README.md

 /*
  If major == 0 this functions will dynamically allocate a major and return its number.
  If major > 0 this function will attempt to reserve a device with the given major number and will return zero on success.
  Returns a -ve errno on failure.
-*/
-static inline int register_chrdev(unsigned int major, const char *name,
+If  major is 0, returns the major number if no error */ static inline int register_chrdev(unsigned int major, const char *name,
 				  const struct file_operations *fops);